henry2004y/vlasiator_manual/menu3.md

 ### VisIt

-There is a VisIt plugin written in C++ and described in the vlsv manual.
+There is a VisIt plugin written in C++ and described in the VLSV manual.

-ParaView now provides [a way to import VisIt plugins](https://www.paraview.org/Wiki/VisIt_Database_Bridge), but it requires to build Paraview from scratch.

 I learned before that VisIt does a better job than ParaView for AMR data when the ghost cell info are neglected in the files which are essentially not needed.
 There are bugs in ParaView for, e.g., isosurface contour for parallel VTK format.